-A learner's assessment feedback seems to contradict the teacher assessment judgement - what does this mean?
+When a learner's assessment feedback seems to contradict the teacher assessment judgement

 Different kinds of assessments can give different feedback.
 This can be for several reasons and so the feedback needs to be interpreted carefully.
 Using outcomes from different assessments can prompt important questions and help to get a clearer picture of strengths and areas for improvement.